On Isometric Embeddability of $S_q^m$ into $S_p^n$ as non-commutative Quasi-Banach space: Acknowledgements

 \section{Acknowledgements}

-The first named author thankfully acknowledges the financial support provided by Mathematical Research Impact Centric Support (MATRICS) grant, File no: MTR/2019/000640, by the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India.
-The second named author is supported by NSF of China ($\#$12071355).
-The third named author thanks the Indian Institute of Technology Guwahati, Government of India, for the financial support.
-The fourth named author acknowledges DST-INSPIRE Faculty Fellowship No. DST/INSPIRE/04/2020/001132.
+The first named author thankfully acknowledges the financial support provided by Mathematical Research Impact Centric Support (MATRICS) grant, File no: MTR/2019/000640, by the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India. {{The second named author acknowledges the financial support provided by NSF of China (No. 12071355) and the Fundamental Research Funds for the Central Universities (No. 2042022kf1185).}} The third named author thanks the Indian Institute of Technology Guwahati, Government of India, for the financial support.
+The fourth named author acknowledges {{the financial support provided by}} DST-INSPIRE Faculty Fellowship No. DST/INSPIRE/04/2020/001132.